PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/the_simple_way_to_avoid_deadlocks/index.md

 In this specific execution process `A` acquires a lock on `resource 1` and process `B` acquires a lock on resource `2`, when process `A` tries to acquire a lock on `resource 2` it blocks waiting for process `B` to release the lock that it is holding on `resource 2`.
 The problem is that the lock on `resource 2` will never be released because process `B` is waiting for process `A` to release the lock on `resource 1`.

+> Databases are being used as an example but deadlocks and the solutions do not appear only in databases.

 | Process A | Process B |
 | --------- | --------- |
 | LOCK 1    | LOCK 2    |